reginaldford/sms/readme.md

 - [x] Mathematical evaluation.
 Commands like `a=4*sin(PI/8);` will evaluate to a double precision decimal number.
 - [x] Copying garbage collector.
 Allows for the entire program memory to compact itself into a small contiguous block after each command.
 - [x] Lexical scope.
-- [x] Command line flags to run scripts or initialize into a loaded REPL.
+- [x] SMS command flags allow for running scripts, changing memory heap size, immediate expression evaluation at the command line and more.
-- [x] Useful example.sms file with common conversion functions and constants.
+- [x] Useful example sms scripts are located in the sms_src directory.
 - [x] Custom memory heap size can be set from 10 kilobytes to 4 terrabytes.
-- [x] User contexts, which allow for the user to create a new context with values of all types including more contexts.
+- [x] User contexts (objects), which allow for the user to create a new context with values of all types including more contexts.
 - [x] Safe and fast internal string manipulations, with no character counting and no intermediate buffers for expression printing.
 - [x] Turing completeness.
 - [x] Recursive function calls.
-- [x] Local variables are implemented as array indices, making them reletively fast.
+- [x] Local variables are implemented as array indices, making them relatively fast.
-- [x] 'Huge' expressions can be parsed and processed with this program.
+- [x] Large expressions can be parsed and processed with this program.
 If a collection item is too large to parse, it's because: 1) The memory available at the time of execution is too low.
 2) You are parsing more than 4.29 billion elements/characters into a single array or string, or: 3) You are using `-m 4000000` to provide the maximum heap size (4 terrabytes), and have used all of the memory while parsing.
-Also, contexts have no max capacity and contexts do not need to be moved in memory to grow to any size.
+Also, contexts have a max capacity of 64^32 entries and contexts do not need to be moved in memory to grow to any size.
 - [x] `diff` command for automatic differentiation.
 Use `diff(:(any_expression),:any_symbol)` and SMS will return the derivative of `any_expression` with respect to `any_symbol`.
-(This feature is in the repo, not in the latest release);
 - [x] `simp` command for simplifying expressions.
 Use `simp(:(any_expression))` and SMS will return a simplified version of `any_expression` or it will return the input.
-(This feature is in the repo, not in the latest release);
 - [x] Example scripts are located in `sms_src` directory.
 - [x] Process forking support.
 Use the osFork() command to build multiprocessing SMS programs.
 Also, use osExec to run other programs.
 - [x] Variable mapping uses mapped tries.
 Variable lookup times are reasonably fast and remain constant for any size context.